ironman1882/Learn_ML/README.md

 Problems when coding
 ----------------------
 I have try many methods to open the csv file and many models (like numpy,csv,array...etc) to get the data I want.
 But still have the formatting problem.
-Finally I find a project that many help me slove my problem.
+Finally I find a project that many help me solve my problem.

 Reference
 ---------------------